andhikanafis/Analysis-and-Visualization-of-the-Best-Hero-Picks-Based-on-the-Meta/README.md

 ## Technology Stack
 - Python for data analysis and machine learning.
-- Libraries: Pandas for data manipulation, Matplotlib and Seaborn for data visualization, Scikit-learn for predictive modeling.
+- Libraries: Pandas for data manipulation, Matplotlib and Seaborn for data visualization, and Scikit-learn for predictive modeling.
 - Jupyter Notebook for interactive development and documentation.

 ## Project Output